KlausBlum/LO-ly-wiki/Introduction.md

 For the moment, all remaining settings can be left at their default values.
 In case you've messed up anything, there's also a "Reset to Default" button.

 At the right bottom, click "OK" to apply the settings and close the dialog.

+(If this results in an error message "LilyPond cannot be executed", you should re-open the Config dialog by clicking the "Config" button again and make sure that "LilyPond Executable" provides the correct command.)

+<h2>How to work with OLy</h2>

 Now you are back in the main Editor window.
 It contains some sample code, so just click the "LilyPond" button at the bottom right.

 In the background, LilyPond is now translating the code into a <code>*.png</code> graphic file which will be inserted into Writer.
 The code itself is invisibly saved inside the document.

 After a few seconds, the editor window should disappear, and a newly created image should show up.
-<h2>How to work with OLy</h2>

 If you want to modify an existing OLy object, click on it to select it in Writer.
 Then, hit the "OLy" button.

 <a href="http://lilypondblog.org/wp-content/uploads/2017/03/OLy-Editor-Window-02-1.gif"><img class="aligncenter wp-image-4674 size-medium" src="http://lilypondblog.org/wp-content/uploads/2017/03/OLy-Editor-Window-02-1-300x276.gif" width="300" height="276" /></a>